-One of the most popular questions the site receives is, "What is an equity fund?".
+One of the more popular questions I see from new investors is, "What is an equity fund?".
 Though the answer might be simple, it is only a starting point on your journey because once you understand what equity funds are, you still have to sort through the more than 10,000 publicly traded options to find the best fit for your family's investment portfolio.

 The Definition: What Is an Equity Fund?